 In the next tutorial, we’ll take an in-depth look at entering dates in your Ancestry Tree in formats that are most likely to help your research.

-Check out our e-book on building your family tree with Ancestry.
-It’s available on Amazon now!
+Check out our e-book on building your family tree with Ancestry, available on Amazon now!

 If you need video tutorials that walk through using Ancestry features step-by-step, browse through the DataMiningDNA YouTube channel.